Hazard Mitigation Plan (HMP)

 Question: What is the Cook County HMP Planning Team?

-Answer: The Cook County Planning Team is comprised of the representatives from Cook County and the Tetra Tech Inc. consultant team.
+Answer: The Cook County Planning Team is comprised of the representatives from Cook County and the Integrated Solutions Consulting team.

 Question: What is the Cook County HMP Steering Committee?